ordina-jworks/ordina-jworks.github.io/_posts/2020-03-31-Ordina-Young-Professional-Programme-2020-Light-Edition.md

 # Dev case
 ### Introduction
 For our dev case, our task was to make a fully functional web application for MFC Combo.
 MFC Combo is an organization in youth care who guide families and children with a difficult situation at home.
 They use the "Combobox" in their meetings with the families.
 This is used to make communication easier and more fun.
 Right now, they have physical stickers and papers to let the child express their feelings, but they want it to become digital so that it's easier to follow-up a child.

+## Technology & Methodologies
 We worked Agile in two-weekly sprints with all the Scrum Ceremonies.
 Azure DevOps made this process easy and made sure our code was always clean and working as expected using CI/CD.
 For the front end, we used the Angular Framework to develop the application, combined with Jasmine and Karma for testing.
 Authentication was done using AWS Amplify, which is a development platform.
 This allowed us to quickly set up the authentication and authorization of our app.
 Sentry.io was used for front end logging and monitoring after deployment.
 This way, we had full control over our code, from development to deployment and even after deployment.
 For the back end, we used Java Spring Boot 2.3.1.
 Our Database was a noSQL DynamoDb, for user management we used Cognito and finally for our file storage we used and S3 bucket.
 All of these services were set up in aws.
 This means we used the AWS Java SDK to manipulate these services in an easy and structured way.
 For the logging and monitoring side we used an ELK stack to easily visualize and interpret our logs.

-### Back end

-### Front end

 ### Result